dnielsen/backingstack/projects/guestbook-redis-ha/README.md

 # PHP Guestbook with Redis HA Backend
 This is a simple PHP guestbook application with a redis backend.
-All parts of the application are deployed using Helm charts.
+The redis HA serice is deployed using the official redis Helm chart and the rest is deployed using plain Kubernetes manifests.

 <br>